Artificial Intelligence Governance for New Zealand Government Agencies

-Agencies have the guidance from Digital.govt.nz.
-What they lack are the operational tools to put it into practice across procurement, risk, and day-to-day use.
+Agencies have the guidance from Digital.govt.nz and the OECD AI Principles that underpin it.
+What they lack are the operational tools to put it into practice across procurement, risk management, and day-to-day use of AI.

 "We are procuring AI tools but have no evaluation criteria"

 Government Procurement Rules require you to assess supplier reputation, pricing, supply chain risks, and privacy and security posture.
 The Responsible AI Guidance for GenAI adds further expectations around data traceability and exit strategies.
-Without AI-specific evaluation criteria, procurement teams are left guessing.
+The Algorithm Charter commits agencies to transparency about how algorithms affect people.
+Without AI-specific evaluation criteria aligned to these commitments, procurement teams are left guessing.

 Build procurement evaluation criteria →"Our risk assessment process does not cover AI"

-The framework calls for robust risk management proportionate to the AI use case.
+The Public Service AI Framework calls for robust risk management proportionate to each use case.
 But most agency risk registers were not designed for algorithmic bias, model drift, or third-party AI dependencies.
-You need AI-specific risk categories layered onto your existing processes, not a separate system.
+Your organisation needs AI-specific risk categories layered onto existing processes, aligned with the OECD AI Principles on robustness, security, and accountability, not a separate system that duplicates effort.

 Develop AI risk assessment capability →"We have Treaty obligations but no AI-specific guidance"